smazcw3/SparkNScala/README.md

 SparkNScala
 -----------
- Setting Up Spark in Scala IDE for Eclipse on Mac
+ Setting Up Spark in Scala IDE for Eclipse on Mac using Maven

  1. Open Scala IDE for Eclipse.
 Select `File -> New -> Project`.
 Under `Maven`, select `Maven Project`